 Living Hope Church began when Bethel Christian Church started a satellite location at the University of Chicago, in the Fall of 2003 with just a few students from Bethel, Pastors Brad Beier and Seesun Yoo.
 We grew quickly into a diverse group of students from many ethnic & religious backgrounds, & neighbors from the community.

 In 2014, we launched Hope Works, our community development ministry that focuses on helping to empower those in need of employment and other life issues.
+In 2018, we began an after-school ministry which provides tutoring and mentoring to elementary aged children in Woodlawn.
 We are grateful that God continues to bring people into our church who are changing and growing by his grace, to send people from us to other ministries, even internationally, and as He has from the beginning to unite us from many worlds into one family by Christ's redeeming grace.

 We are a congregation of the PRESBYTERIAN CHURCH IN AMERICA, which is faithful to the Scriptures, true to Reformed theology, obedient to the Great Commission.